isabella232/rsk-react-express-box/README.md

 truffle console --network mainnet
 ```

 3. Migrate the smart contracts.
-We will do it running the below commands directly in the terminal, without using the truffle console now to show to you this alternative.
+We will do it running the below commands directly in the terminal, without using the truffle console, this is to show you an alternative.

 ```shell
 truffle migrate